pseale/monopoly-dotnet/README.md

 Monopoly sample project
 ===============

 This is a sample app I (@pseale) wrote to explore ASP.NET MVC 5, automated web testing, singleton abuse, basic EF 6, and a few other things.
-I am nowhere near finished implementing all of Monopoly.
-The UI is ugly and mostly AJAX-free.
+I am nowhere near finished implementing all of Monopoly, nor did I ever intend to get close to finishing.
+The UI is ugly and conspicuously AJAX-free.

 Usage
 -----

-Download/clone this project's source, get all NuGet packages, run the app (it creates its own database in App_Data), and read the source as desired.
+Download/clone this project's source, get all NuGet packages, run the app (it creates its own LocalDB database in App_Data), and read the source as desired.

 To run the web tests, use any NUnit test runner and run the entire test suite.
 The test run will fire up an IISExpress instance and a Selenium-driven browser.
-Do not touch the browser.
+Chrome is default.
+Browser tests work for Chrome and Firefox.
+IE mostly works, but lies about cookies--in other words, IE doesn't work.

 VS2013 version note: I created this sample project with a copy of Visual Studio 2013 **Preview** (emphasis on Preview), so if you're running the RC or anything newer, **there might be some weirdness with Nuget packages**.
 For example, all of the MVC 5 Identity packages have changed significantly; even some of the package names have changed.